IHTSDO/health-data-analytics/readme.md

 ## Summary
 This demo tool is a real tool.
-If we were to get some real patient data and stream it into the tool then we could explore for real associations.
+If we were to get some real patient data and load it into the tool then we could explore for real associations.

 ## Technical Information

-### FHIR Resources
+### FHIR Resource Support
-Patient records in Bulk FHIR resource (NDJSON) format can be loaded.
+Patient data in Bulk FHIR resource (NDJSON) format can be loaded.
 The following resource types are supported:
 - Patient
 - Condition
 - Procedure
 - MedicationRequest

-These are all mapped to the simple data model taking the start date and first SNOMED CT code to create a Clinical Event.
+These are all mapped to the simple internal data model taking the start date and first SNOMED CT code to create a Clinical Event.
 Only confirmed, active resources are loaded.
+For example if a Condition has a `verificationStatus` using the `http://terminology.hl7.org/CodeSystem/condition-ver-status` system and the value is not `confirmed` then it will be ignored.

 ### Web User Interface
 A frontend web application for this API is available: [health-data-analytics-ui](https://github.com/IHTSDO/health-data-analytics-ui).